vedantRaikar/PaloAlto-SkillBridge/README.md

 	- Yes (OpenCode / Github Copilot)

 - How did you verify the suggestions?
+	- I followed a **test-driven development (TDD) strategy** to validate all AI-assisted changes:
+		1. Before accepting any AI suggestion, I identified the affected modules and their existing test coverage.
-	- I ran focused tests after each change to validate the modified module behavior.
+		2. I ran focused, module-level tests after each change to validate the modified behavior.
-  - I ran the full backend suite to ensure there were no regressions: uv run pytest app/tests -q --tb=short --cov=app
+		3. I ran the full backend suite to ensure there were no regressions:
+		   `uv run pytest app/tests -q --tb=short --cov=app`
-  - I confirmed key integration paths (course discovery, learning resources, and API startup) by running targeted   tests and checking pass/fail results.
+		4. I confirmed key integration paths (course discovery, learning resources, and API startup) by running targeted tests and checking pass/fail results.
-  - I manually reviewed changed files to ensure fallbacks, caching behavior, and error handling matched intended logic.
+		5. I manually reviewed changed files to ensure fallbacks, caching behavior, and error handling matched intended logic.
-  - I validated runtime behavior with a demo script for dynamic recommendations and checked that fallback logic worked when external sources were unavailable.
+		6. I validated runtime behavior with a demo script for dynamic recommendations and checked that fallback logic worked when external sources were unavailable.
-  - I only kept changes that passed tests and produced expected output in the app flow.
+		7. I only kept changes that passed tests and produced expected output in the app flow.
+	- This TDD (Test Driven Developement) workflow ensures AI-generated code is validated against real test expectations before being committed.

 - Give one example of a suggestion you rejected or changed: